hazelcast/hazelcast-cpp-client/README.md

 You see this example puts all the IT personnel into a cluster-wide `personnelMap` and then prints all the known personnel.

-Now create a`Sales.cpp` and compile and run it.
+Now create a `Sales.cpp` file, compile and run it as shown below.

 **Compile:**